impact on life - healthcare publishing

 2. Your little one sits well when supported in a highchair;

-3. Your son or daughter makes chewing motions and starts to display a curiosity in what you are eating, watching you eat and reaching for your food;
+3. Your child makes chewing motions and starts to display a curiosity in what you are eating, watching you eat and reaching for your food;

 4. They have gained weight steadily and are approximately double their birth weight.